Kumbh Mela: The Soul’s Quest For An Eternal Union With God

 Kumbh Mela, recognised by UNESCO as an Intangible Cultural Heritage of Humanity, has a history that dates back to thousands of years.

-According to Hindu mythology, one day of the Gods is equivalent to a year to the mortal beings.
-Jayanta was on the go for 12 days in order to save the Amrit from falling into the wrong hands.
-As he ran, the 4 lands where Jayanta had put down the Amrit Kalasha in these twelve years were Haridwar, Prayag (modern Allahabad), Nashik-Trimbakeshwar and Ujjain.
+According to Hindu mythology, a single day in the lives of the Gods is equivalent to a year of the mortal beings.
+Jayanta was on the run for 12 days in his attempt to save the Amrit from falling into the wrong hands.
+As he ran, the 4 lands where Jayanta had put down the Amrit Kalasha in these 12 years were Haridwar, Prayagraj (modern Allahabad), Nashik-Trimbakeshwar and Ujjain.
 The Amrit enriched the soils of these cities and bestowed on them divine healing properties.
 And the rivers that flow through the heart of these holy lands are believed to turn into nectar during the time of the Kumbh Mela.